Dynamic Appointment Scheduling: Homogeneous exponential case

 \section{Homogeneous exponential case}

 When the service times are exponentially distributed, the state of the system is just the number of clients waiting.
 Observe that the elapsed service time of the client in service is irrelevant, by virtue of the memoryless property of the exponential distribution.
-In this section we set up an efficient technique to determine the optimal arrival times of the next client in case the $B_i$ stem from the same exponential distribution, for the dynamic scheduling mechanism we defined in Section \ref{MF}.
-To this end, we first evaluate the contribution to the cost function due to idle and waiting times between arrivals, and then (in Theorem \ref{t1}) we present an efficient, dynamic-programming \cite{BELL} based algorithm to dynamically find the optimal arrival times.
+In this section, we set up an efficient technique to determine the optimal arrival time of the next client in case the $B_i$ stem from the same exponential distribution, for the dynamic scheduling mechanism we defined in Section \ref{MF}. \tredd{ The main result of this section is Theorem \ref{t1}, where we present an efficient, dynamic-programming \cite{BELL} based algorithm to dynamically find the optimal arrival times.
+The algorithm dynamically evaluates the cost function by conditioning on the state of the system (i.e., the number of clients in the system) at arrival epochs.
+To evaluate this cost function, we first determine the contribution due to the idle and waiting times (computed in Proposition~\ref{P1}), and then determine the transition probabilities (in Lemma~\ref{L1}). }

 Suppose we wish to evaluate the cost between the arrival of the $i$-th and $(i+1)$-st client.
-For ease we (locally) identify time $0$ with the arrival of this $i$-th client, and we assume that, immediately after this arrival, there are $k$ clients in the system (where $k=1,\ldots,i$).
+For ease, we (locally) identify time $0$ with the arrival of this $i$-th client, and we assume that, immediately after this arrival, there are $k$ clients in the system (where $k=1,\ldots,i$).
 We let $t$ be the time at which the $(i+1)$-st client is scheduled to arrive.
 Let $N_s$ denote the number of clients in the system at time $s\in[0,t]$, including the client in service.

-The first observation is that there are essentially two scenarios: (i)~the system idles before $t$, (ii)~there is still a client in service at time $t$.
-A second observation is that, considering the objective function that we defined in \eqref{OBJ}, in the former scenario there is a contribution to the mean idle time as well as the mean waiting time, whereas in the latter scenario only the mean waiting time increases.
+The first observation is that there are essentially two \tredd{(mutually exclusive) scenarios upon the arrival of client $i+1$: (i)~the newly arrived client immediately gets treatment, i.e., the system idles before $t$, and (ii)~the newly arrived client has to wait in the queue, i.e., there is still a previously arrived client in service at time $t$.} A second observation is, considering the objective function that we defined in \eqref{OBJ}, in the former scenario there is a contribution to the mean idle time as well as the mean waiting time, whereas, in the latter scenario, only the mean waiting time increases.

 \begin{itemize} \item[$\circ$] The contribution of the idle time (in scenario (i)) to the cost function, due to the interval $[0,t]$, is $\omega f_k(t)$, with

 \item[$\circ$] The contribution of the waiting time (in both scenarios) to the cost function, due to the interval $[0,t]$, is $(1-\omega)g_k(t)$, with